University-wide Travel Scholarships

 The application process is open to all Schools.
-The funds are available for postgraduate students to undertake research and educational activities in European and Brazilian Universities with particular focus on institutions with existing partnerships with Queen’s (University of São Paulo, Pontífica Universidade Católica do Rio de Janeiro and Universidade Federal do Rio de Janeiro) and on strategic future partners (Unicamp, Universidade Federal de Minas Gerais, Universidade Federal de Santa Catarina, Universidade Federal de Rio Grande do Sul).
+The funds are available for postgraduate students (PGT/PGR) to undertake research and educational activities in European and Brazilian Universities with particular focus on institutions with existing partnerships with Queen’s (University of São Paulo, Pontífica Universidade Católica do Rio de Janeiro and Universidade Federal do Rio de Janeiro) and on strategic future partners (Unicamp, Universidade Federal de Minas Gerais, Universidade Federal de Santa Catarina, Universidade Federal de Rio Grande do Sul).
 For a list of eligible European universities see the link at the end of the document.
-The scholarships are primarily intended to support a student during the academic year 2012/13 (including summer period) at a partner institution and will cover travel and accommodation expenses.
+The scholarships are primarily intended to support a student during the academic year 2013/14 (including summer period) at a partner institution and will cover travel and accommodation expenses.
 Students must have a period of study at Queen’s after the visit.

 The following scholarships are available:

 Applications will be selected at School level by a selection panel nominated by the Head of School normally comprising of the Head of School, Director of Research Cluster and Director of Education or their nominees.
 School ranking and application materials must be sent to firstname.lastname@example.org by the 11th December.
 The allocation of scholarships will be made by the Brazil Strategy Group based on School rankings and taking into account the University’s internationalization strategy.
 Successful candidates will receive notification through their School office.
 Award-holders are responsible for their own travel and visa arrangements and will be required to submit a report to the School on return from their visit.